 Bárður needed a wife, so he found another woman, Herþrúður Hrólfsdóttir, and they had 6 daughters: Ragnhildur, Flaumgerður, Þóra, Þórhildur, Geirríður, and Mjöll.

 Bárður and Þorkell revenged Dumbur and killed Harðverkur and 30 other titans who were with him.
-There was a new king in Norway, King Harald, who ordered everybody to pay him tax.
+There was a new king in Norway, King Harald, who ordered everybody to pay him taxes.
 Bárður was not keen on doing so and left Norway to try settlement in Iceland, as so many of our settlers did.

 Accompanying Bárður Dumbsson (Snæfellsás) was Bárður Heyangursson (who is my ancestor 30 generations back) who also wanted to try settlement in Iceland.
 Bárður Dumbsson sailed on one ship with more than 30 men and Bárður Heyangursson sailed on another ship with the same amount of men.

 Mt.
 Stapafell and Snæfellsjökull glacier

 Herþrúður and all of Bárður's 9 daughters accompanied him to Iceland.
 And Þorkell Rauðfeldsson the half-brother of Bárður was with them as well.